ghandhitechnology/munbench/README.md

 - English EQ and creative-writing benchmarks (EQ-Bench 3, Creative Writing v3) have excellent methodology and zero Korean grounding.
 - And Nunchi-Bench delivered the killer finding: a model's factual score on Korean culture questions **barely correlates** with whether it applies that culture correctly in open-ended scenarios.
 Knowing *about* 눈치 is not having it.

-The intersection — EQ × creative writing × Korean nuance, evaluated generatively — was empty.
+The intersection of the benchmarks, EQ combined with creative writing plus Korean nuance, evaluated generatively, was empty.
 MunBench fills it.
 All 158 items were authored natively in Korean (never translated), critic-reviewed, and each one is designed to *split the field*: an item that every model aces teaches us nothing.

 ## The three tracks

-### Track 1 — 감정 (Korean EQ) · 50 scenarios
+### Track 1  감정 (Korean EQ) · 50 scenarios

 Multi-turn roleplay through emotionally loaded, very Korean situations.
 The model plays a character; the other party's three turns are **pre-scripted** (written to stay coherent after any plausible reply), so every model walks into the identical conversation.
 After the roleplay, an out-of-character analysis question: *what was that person actually feeling?*